-The Stat-Analysis tool can be used to aggregate multiple STAT lines of the same type together and produce relevant statistics from the aggregated line.
+The Stat-Analysis "aggregate-stat" job aggregates multiple STAT lines of the same type together and produces relevant statistics from the aggregated line.
 This may be done in the same manner listed above in 12.2.3.
 However, rather than writing out the aggregated STAT line itself, the relevant statistics generated from that aggregated line are provided in the output.
 Specifically, if a contingency table line type (FHO, CTC, PCT, MCTC, or NBRCTC) has been aggregated, a contingency table statistics (CTS, PSTD, MCTS, or NBRCTS) line type will be written out.
 If a partial sums line type (SL1L2 or SAL1L2) has been aggregated, a continuous statistics (CNT) line type will be written out.
 If a vector partial sums line type (VL1L2) has been aggregated, the vector continuous statistics (VCNT) line type will be written out.
-For ensembles, the ORANK line type can be accumulated into RHIST, PHIST, RELP, or SSVAR output.
-If the matched pair line type (MPR) has been aggregated, the user may choose the line type to be output (FHO, CTC, CTS, CNT, MCTC, MCTS, SL1L2, SAL1L2, VL1L2, VCNT, WDIR, PCT, PSTD, PJC, or PRC).
+For ensembles, the ORANK line type can be accumulated into ECNT, RPS, RHIST, PHIST, RELP, or SSVAR output.
+If the matched pair line type (MPR) has been aggregated, the user may choose the line type to be output (FHO, CTC, CTS, CNT, MCTC, MCTS, SL1L2, SAL1L2, VL1L2, VCNT, WDIR, PCT, PSTD, PJC, PRC, or ECLV).